utk-cs340-fall25/students/ltipto11.md

 ## Interests
 * Reading/Writing
 * AI/reinforcement learning
-* Video games, specifically [Dota2](https://www.dota2.com/home), I'm top 150 in the Americas.
+* Video games, specifically [Dota2](https://www.dota2.com/home), I'm in the top 150 players in the Americas.
 It's like league of legends but better, if you have an interest in playing contact me and I'll teach you